 The Sian Bradwell Fund was formally established on October 3rd, 1990, the sixth anniversary of her birth, to purchase medical equipment.
 A series of fund-raising efforts was organised by the Bradwells, their family, and friends.
 The largest of these was the Sian Bradwell Softball Tournament, and an annual jeans and clothing sale contributed greatly.
 Several other events were run over the next few years, including;

-- netball tournaments run by the Beaconsfield Netball Club (of the Quebec Amateur Netball Federation) of which Sharon was the coach
+- netball tournaments run by the Beaconsfield Netball Club (of the Quebec Amateur Netball Federation) of which Sharon was the coach and president

 - a softball game pitting the Kirkland Ladies’ SlowPitch League against the CJAD Big Eights

 - T&ST Golf Tournaments organised by Claudio Trivisonno, a friend

 - Royal Bank Systems & Technology Golf Tournament, organised by Joe Nicassio, another friend

 - M.U.C./C.U.M. softball tournament organised by Const.
 Steve Bouchard